Introduction to Java Collection Interview Questions

 Let us now have a look at the advanced Java Collection Interview Questions and Answers.

 The iterator is one of the popular interfaces for iterating the data available in any active collection.
 Every collection has one specific method name iterator, which returns the reference of an Iterator object.
-Then two of the key methods hasNext and Next ensuring of fetching the last row and using the same.
+Two of the key methods has Next and Next ensuring fetching the last row and using the same.

 Q10.
-Explain the difference between two key interfaces of the collection framework, Iterator, and ListIterator?
+Explain the difference between two key interfaces of the collection framework, Iterator and ListIterator?

-- The iterator can ensure only forward traverse but Listiterator can do both forward and backward traverse as well.
+- The iterator can ensure only forward traverse, but Listiterator can do both forward and backward traverse as well.